jonaspleyer/cellular_raza-homepage/static/publications/2024-joss/paper.md

 These parameters are often not known in practice and are cumbersome to determine experimentally.
 This creates problems for the extendability of the software and the ability to properly interpret results.

-There exist only few modeling frameworks which provide a significant level of flexibility and customizability in their definition of cell-agents.
+Only few modeling frameworks exist which provide a significant level of flexibility and customizability in their definition of cell-agents.
 Chaste [@Cooper2020] allows to reuse individual components of their simulation code such as ODE and PDE solvers but is only partially cell-based.